-Based on a class consensus the decision was made to collaborate as a single group and revise the original Solutions Project (see below) to focus on water purification in Africa.
+Based on a class consensus the decision was made to collaborate as a single group and revise the original Solutions Project (see below) to focus on child immunization in Africa.

-Students have divided into teams to support this project and undertaken a remarkable variety of projects from development of a website, to designing and printing fliers, creating tee shirts, sponsoring bake sales, a concert and an open mike event, speaking on television, and many others, see Western 4 Water project.
+Students have divided into teams to support this project and undertaken a remarkable variety of projects from the creation of an on-going registered student organization (RSO) on our campus (Students for Africa), the development of a website, selling wrist bands, creating tee shirts, sponsoring bake sales, an open mike event, and other activities and eventst.

 The revised final project:

-3. Each class member writes a two-page summary analysis of their individual work, what they learned, and proposes a final grade for the project (subject to professor approval).
+3. Each class member writes a two-page summary analysis of their individual work, what they learned, and proposes a final grade for the project (grade will be subject to professor approval).

 4. Each student develops a short (5-minute) Prezi, Glogster, or Powerpoint presentation to be made at the time of our final exam that addresses the question: What next?
 Students can choose one of the following types of presentations: